 When you imagine living in an eco-house, what is the first thing that comes to mind?
-Do you see a cabin in the mountains or perhaps a small house in landscaping?
+Do you see a cabin in the mountains or perhaps a small house in the landscaping?

-Let us pop that dream bubble for now as sustainable homes come in different shapes and sizes made of various materials.
+Let us pop that dream bubble for now, as sustainable homes come in different shapes and sizes made of various materials.

 What are Eco-Friendly Homes?